odunlemi/visual-coding/README.md

 # visual-coding
-This are first steps for creative and generative coding
+First steps for creative and generative coding